 Safety First: Get Yourself a PFD

 Safety is paramount when kayaking.
 You should always take a Personal Flotation Device (PFD) with you and ensure you wear it before getting on the water.
 A PFD is arguably the most important piece of safety gear for a kayaker.
 Note that life jackets are a type of PFD.

-If there is ever a need for you to adjust the top layers of your PFD, find a place paddle back to shore and adjust the PFD there.
-You shouldn’t attempt to adjust your PFD while on the water except there is someone else on the yak with you to hold the vessel firmly as you change.
+If there is ever a need for you to adjust the top layers of your PFD, find a place to paddle back to shore and adjust the PFD there.
+You shouldn’t attempt to adjust your PFD while on the water except if there is someone else on the yak with you to hold the vessel firmly as you change.

 Basic Dressing Principles For Kayaking

 It’s common to see people trying to dress for both water and air (weather temperature).
 However, to make things simple, dress only for the water temperature.
-And what this means is that you’ll have to make a choice between a wetsuit or a drysuit.
+And what this means is that you’ll have to make a choice between a wetsuit and a drysuit.

 Paddling on the waters essentially exposes you to the elements.
 This means that you’ll always be exposed to some amount of sunlight (and consequently UV radiation) regardless of cloud cover.
 As a result, it’s important you wear clothing that offers protection from the sun.
 UPF-rated fabrics are a popular choice among kayakers.

 Dressing in layers : The key to dressing correctly for kayaking, particularly in cold weather, is to dress in layers.
 The base layer will allow your skin to breathe while the mid layer will keep you warm.
 The outer layer is your first line of protection against the elements and should be designed to repel rain, wind, or snow.